As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 However, you will have to dig deep through the top layer of dirt to get to the uncontaminated soil.
 Then, continue when you visually inspect the soil and expect the blackish or reddish color to contain lots of iron or other minerals.

-Else, your chances are almost none, and you should probably accept the inevitable.
-If you live next to a riverbed or lake, your chances of finding gold in the surface dirt are much better.
+Otherwise, there are almost no chances of your being accepted, and you should probably accept the inevitable.
+If you live near a riverbed or lake, your chances of finding gold in the surface dirt are much better.

 TIP: A sluice box is one of the most common and dependable pieces of equipment used to recover gold.
 Find out a detailed guide on how to use the sluice box properly in the article below: